peternsilva/galvanize-bookshelf-solution/2_express_knex.md

 ```

 ## Books

+Add route handling middleware to handle the following HTTP requests by sending back the associated HTTP response.

+**NOTE:** The information in both the request body and the response body use the `application/json` content type.

 | Request Method | Request URL        | Request Body                                                          | Response Status | Response Body                                                                |
 |----------------|--------------------|-----------------------------------------------------------------------|-----------------|------------------------------------------------------------------------------|